 $ mv workplace testfile1 Downloads

-Similarly, you can also move a file to other directories to specify the full path like ‘mv newfile /home/sam’.
+Similarly, you can move a file to other directories to specify the full path like ‘mv newfile /home/sam’.

 Copy files – using cp command